phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-If you wish to include an icon along with the button name they must be placed in the `res/drawable` directory of your Android project.
+If you wish to include an icon along with the button name, they must be placed in the `res/drawable` directory of your Android project.
 Then you can send the following JSON from GCM:

 ```javascript
 {